 Ludwig Cancer Research is an international community of distinguished scientists dedicated to preventing and controlling cancer.
 American businessman Daniel K. Ludwig began to support cancer research with the establishment of the Ludwig Institute for Cancer Research in 1971.
 Today, the scientific efforts endowed through his resources have grown to encompass the Ludwig Institute and the Ludwig Centers at six U.S. institutions, all pursuing breakthroughs to alter the course of cancer.

-The Ludwig Institute for Cancer Research Ltd is an international not-for-profit organization with a 40-year legacy of pioneering cancer discoveries.
+The Ludwig Institute for Cancer Research Ltd is an international not-for-profit organization with a more than 45-year legacy of pioneering cancer discoveries.
 The Institute provides its scientists from around the world with the resources and the flexibility to realize the life-changing potential of their work and see their discoveries advance human health.
 This philosophy, combined with robust translational programs, maximizes the potential of breakthrough discoveries to be more attractive for commercial development.

 The Ludwig Institute conducts its own research and clinical trials, making it a bridge from the most basic questions of life to the most pressing needs of cancer care.
 Since its inception, the Institute has invested more than $1.8 billion of its own resources in cancer research, and has an endowment valued at $1.3 billion.
 The Institute's assets are managed by the LICR Fund.

 Reports of concerns and violations of any type can be submitted to the Audit Committee of the Institute's Board of Directors.
 All correspondence will be kept confidential.
 Reports can be submitted anonymously.
 The Audit Committee can be contacted by clicking here.